dmritrekker/trekker/doc/source/tutorials/tutorial_1.rst

 .. note::

 	Trekker does not require input nifti files to be in the same image space, i.e.: spatial dimensions of the FOD image can be 100x100x100 and the seed image can be 128x128x60.
-As long as images are in the same physical space (based on sform), trekker will handle nifti files with different headers.

-	This feature is valid also for images used to specify pathway rules.
+As long as images are in the same physical space (based on nifti sform), trekker will handle nifti files with different headers.
+This is valid also for images used to specify pathway rules.